Author: Dr. Jean-Paul Rodrigue

-While what could be defined as an emergency can be handled by local resources such as those of the local police, healthcare, and emergency response, a disaster requires a broader intervention that could go to the national and even international level.
+While what could be defined as an emergency can be handled by local resources such as local police, healthcare, and emergency response, a disaster requires a broader intervention that could go to the national and even international level.
 A disaster is an event going beyond anticipated capabilities to respond.

 - Increased mobility.
 The mobility of passengers (for commuting, tourism, business, and migration) and freight has risen globally, including the crossing of international boundaries.
 Air and maritime transportation are particularly illustrative since their growth implies more vehicles and cargo in circulation.
 This trend has also been strengthened by trade agreements and reductions in tariffs promoted by organizations such as the World Trade Organization.
 There are more economic opportunities, but some risks, such as infectious diseases, can spread faster and more extensively.